-- BIG BEND COMMUNITY COLLEGE is cur rently-accepting applications for the position of Office Assistant for the Stuttgart Area Office located at Ludendorff Kaserne.
+- BIG BEND COMMUNITY COLLEGE is currently-accepting applications for the position of Office Assistant for the Stuttgart Area Office located at Ludendorff Kaserne.
 This is a full-time position.
-For an application or further information, please contact Sandra Grimes, Ludendorff Kaserne, Bldg.
-604, 4th floor, or call 07154-26637. - BIDS ARE BEING ACCEPTED for the choir director position at Robinson Barracks Protestant services.
-For more informa-tion call Chaplain Boney at 420-6461/7319. - AAFES EMPLOYMENT OFFICE on Robin-son Barracks is accepting applications for the following positions at Robin-son, Kelley and Patch Barracks: Food Service Workers/Sales Associates-/Cashier-Checkers. - /Cashier-Checkers.

-USEUCOM SUPPORT ACTIVITY CONSOLIDATED CHAPLAINS' FUND COUNCIL is accepting applications for the following position.
+For an application or further information, please contact Sandra Grimes, Ludendorff Kaserne, Bldg, 604, 4th floor, or call 07154-26637. - BIDS ARE BEING ACCEPTED for the choir director position at Robinson Barracks Protestant services.
+For more information call Chaplain Boney at 420-6461/7319. - AAFES EMPLOYMENT OFFICE on Robinson Barracks is accepting applications for the following positions at Robinson, Kelley and Patch Barracks: Food Service Workers/Sales Associates-/Cashier-Checkers. - /Cashier-Checkers.
+USEUCOM SUPPORT ACTIVITY CON-SOLIDATED CHAPLAINS' FUND COUNCIL is accepting applications for the following position.
 All services under this contract will expire Sept.
 30, 1989.
 Applicants must provide a current resume of training and work experience at the time of interview.
-Fees paid under this non-personal service contract will be commensurated with AR 203-36, USAREUR Supplement 1 to AR 230-36, and USAREUR Memorandum dated January 22, subject: USAREUR Chaplain's Guidelines and Policies for Non-Personal Services Contracts.
+Fees paid under this non-personal service contract will be commensurated with AR 203-36, USAREUR Supplement 1 to AR 230-36, and USAREUR Memorandum dated January 22, subject: USAREUR Chaplain 's Guidelines and Policies for Non-Personal Services Contracts.
 The following contract is available: CATHOLIC MASS MUSIC COORDINATOR.
-Applicants for this position may make an appointment for an interview with the cants for this position may make ar appointment for an interview with the Fund Council President, Chaplain (Lt Col.) Camillus H. Gott, by calling Mrs Barron at 430-5799. - THE STUTTGART CIVILIAN PERSONNEL OFFICE announces the following specific vacancies with applications being submitted Jan.
+Applicants for this position may make an appointment for an interview with the Fund Council President, Chaplain (Lt.
+Col.) Camillus H. Gott, by calling Mrs. Barron at 430-5799. - THE STUTTGART CIVILIAN PERSONNEL OFFICE announces the following specific vacancies with applications being submitted Jan.
 02 through Jan.
-16, 1989: - LN AUTHORIZED POSITIONS open to both currently employed and outside Local Nationals or U.S. citizen family members: Supvy Inv Mgmt Spec, C-2010-6/GS-2010-7, Grenadier: Fire Protection Spec, C-018-7a/GS-018-11, Grenadier. - U.S. AUTHROIZED POSITIONS open only to U.S. citizens currently employed or applying for work through our office: - ATTENTION: HARD TO FILL POSITIONS: The DoDDS System is recruiting for the following positions: LUNCHROOM MONITOR, GS-3-03-2 (Temp), NTE June 16, 1989 at all schools.
+16, 1989: - LN AUTHORIZED POSITIONS open to both currently employed and outside Local Nationals or U.S. citizen family members: Supvy Inv Mgmt Spec, C-2010-6/GS-2010-7, Grenadier: Fire Protection Spec, C-018-7a/GS-018-11, Grenadier. - U.S. AUTHROIZED POSITIONS open only to U.S. citizens currently employed or applying for work through our office: - ATTENTION; HARD TO FILL POSITIONS: The DoDDS System is recruiting for the following positions: LUINCHROOM MONITOR, GS-3-03-2 (Temp), NTE June 16, 1989 at all schools.
 For further information on this position call Mrs. Vaughn at 420-6268 (0711-819-6268). - DoDDS TEACHERS NEEDED LIBRARY MEDIA SPECIALISTS, NTE Jan.
 29, 1989, location: Patch High School; TEACHER (work experience coordinator), At Stuttgart High School.
-For more information on these positions call Mrs. Lights at 420-6288 (CIV 0711-819-6268).
-FABRIC WORKER (tailoring) LEADER, WL-3105-6/AZ 3105-5 & L-10%, Ludwigsburs MEATCUTTER, WG-7407-5/6/7, accommissaries.
-DENTAL HYGIENIST GS-682-5, part-time permanent, located at Nellingen.
+Fa more information on these position call Mrs. Lights at 420-6268 (CV 0711-819-6268), FABRIC WORKE (tailoring) LEADER, WL-3105-6/AI 3105-5 & L-10%, Ludwigsburg MEATCUTTER, WG-7407-5/6/7, a commissaries.
+DENTAL HYGIENIST GS-682-5, part-time permanent, lo cated at Nellingen.
 Call 420-6128 (0711-819-6128) for more information on above positions.
-RECREATION SPECIALIST, GS-188-6, 2 position located at DPCA, Cmty Rec Dev, Patch and Panzer caserns, Ann No. 88 565B.
-TELEPHONE OPERATORS, GS 382-2/C-382-3 located at Robinson Barracks and Patch Barracks, work requires shift work, weekends and holidays.
+RECREATION SPECIALIST, GS-188-6, 2 position located at DPCA, Cmty Rec Dev, Patt and Panzer casems, Ann No. 88 5655B.
+TELEPHONE OPERATORS, GS 382-2/C-382-3 located at Robinso Barracks and Patch Barracks, work re quires shift work, weekends and holdays.
 Apply under OCVA 88-005.
+FAMILY MEMBERS ONLY: RECREATION